sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 Custom projects should have a dependency on the main OpenRemote repository (using a submodule as described below) and the following folder(s) should be used:

 * `openremote` - Submodule of main OpenRemote repository
 * `deployment` - Project configuration, console apps JS/HTML resources, map data, and the extensions directory for your projects JAR files.
-Copy the deployment folder of the main OpenRemote repository and customize.
+Copy the deployment folder of the main OpenRemote repository and customise.
+The original OpenRemote folder is included in the OpenRemote images and can be overridden at deployment-time with your folder.
 * `myextension1` - Project code extending OpenRemote, includes Java/Groovy source and should produce a tested JAR for the `deployment/extensions/` directory.
 Extensions will be loaded automatically on startup, you can create as many JARs as required (e.g. your Protocol, Setup code in separate modules).
 * `console` - Project consoles (Android, iOS) extending the folders of the main OpenRemote repository (TODO: We should support extensions for console shells and not need this in custom projects)